Rguernica/Portfolio-/final_project_RosanaGuernica.md

 I'll be using the dataset to analyze and visualize the following

-- The call 'category': Medical, Responsive (incidents not iniated by an officer, such as burglar alarms, distrubances, or assisting other agencies), Non-UCR Crime (incidents that criminal but do not fit the FI's Uniform Crime Report), Proactive (incidents initiative by a police offcier, such as a follow-up investigation or routine patrol), Property Crime, Traffic, and Violent Crime;
+- The call 'category': Medical, Responsive (incidents not iniated by an officer, such as burglar alarms, distrubances, or assisting other agencies), Non-UCR Crime (incidents that criminal but do not fit the FBI's Uniform Crime Report), Proactive (incidents initiative by a police offcier, such as a follow-up investigation or routine patrol), Property Crime, Traffic, and Violent Crime;

 - Time spent on calls and time spent on calls by category